9 Bugs That Look Like Black Sesame Seeds (or Poppy Seeds)

 The black carpet beetle (Attagenus unicolor) is a species of carpet beetle that closely resembles a black sesame seed in both size and shape.
 While the adults aren’t particularly problematic, carpet beetle larvae can devastate textiles – especially carpets.

 This particular species is especially troublesome, as the larval stage can last anywhere from three months to a whopping three years!
-Thus, if you spot an adult, you should grab your steam vac or other pest-killing supplies immediately and start hunting.
+Thus, if you spot an adult carpet beetle, you should grab your steam vac or other pest-killing supplies immediately and start hunting.

 See Also: How to Get Rid of Flour Beetles